After 25 hours of research evaluating 43 products, we picked Mack for Men ShapeShifter Pomade as our top choice.

-You can have a bit of a shine with minimal comb through.
+You can have a bit of a shine with a minimal comb through.
 Or you can have a more natural look with a comb through.
 The flexibility is nice.

 The smell is amazing—a manly scent with just enough freshness.
 Plus it is packed with a bunch of organic ingredients

 The cost is reasonable at $19.
-When comparing it to Hanz de Fuko Heavy Made, it's less expensive and the jar has 20% more product.
-It's more expensive than a lower cost brand like Suavecito, but you get so much more value both with the organic and natural ingredients as well as a nicer look.
+When comparing it to Hanz de Fuko Heavy Made, it's less expensive, and the jar has 20% more product.
+It's more expensive than a lower-cost brand like Suavecito, but you get so much more value both with the organic and natural ingredients as well as a nicer look.

 The pomade is suitable for most hair types (thin to thick), and it works great to keep longer hair styled.
 If you want an elevated hairstyle (updo, tightly-controlled man bun, spiked tips, or even a Mohawk), the pomade gives you the hold you want.